 Praised by the Washington Post for her “temperament and clear musical purpose” and “great technical maturity”, violinist Stefani Collins Matsuo is emerging as one of today’s most promising talents.
-She has been a member of Cincinnati Symphony Orchestra since 2015.
-In Cincinnati, Mrs. Matsuo also serves as a co-artistic director of Concert:Nova, which aims "to transform hearts, minds and communities through thought provoking musical exploration."
-Mrs. Matsuo, along with her husband, cellist Hiro Matsuo, co-founded the 2M Duo, which made its international debut in Taiwan in 2017.
+She was appointed in 2018 as the Associate Concertmaster of the Cincinnati Symphony Orchestra, where she has been a member since 2015.
+In Cincinnati, Mrs. Matsuo also serves as a co-artistic director of concert:nova, which aims "to transform hearts, minds and communities through thought provoking musical exploration."
+Mrs. Matsuo, along with her husband, cellist Hiro Matsuo, co-founded the 2M Duo, which made its international debut in 2017.

 In the 2012-2013 season, Mrs. Matsuo made her New York debut in Alice Tully Hall performing the Britten Violin Concerto under the baton of Jeffrey Kahane.
 She also made her solo recital debut at the Phillips Collection in Washington D.C., and was featured soloist with Greensboro Symphony and Symphony in C. She was winner of 2012 Washington International Competition, as well as winner of the 2012 Juilliard Concerto Competition and top prizewinner of the 2011 Michael Hill International Competition.

-She has been featured solist with numerous orchestras throughout the United States including Aspen, Blue Ridge, Cleveland Institute of Music, Greensboro, Mid-Atlantic, Neponset Valley, North Carolina, Western Piedmont, and Winston-Salem Orchestras.
+She has been featured soloist with numerous orchestras throughout the United States including Aspen, Blue Ridge, Cleveland Institute of Music, Greensboro, Mid-Atlantic, Neponset Valley, North Carolina, Western Piedmont, and Winston-Salem Orchestras.

 As a dedicated chamber musician, she has collaborated with many distinguished artists including David Aaron Carpenter, Bonnie Hampton, Stefan Jackiw, Mayuko Kamio, Kurt Muroki, Itzhak Perlman, Christopher O’Reilly, and Dmitry Sitkovetsky.
 In New York City, she performed regularly with Jupiter Chamber Players, Solisti Ensemble, and Salome Chamber Orchestra.
 She also served as concertmaster of Symphony in C.